 If you meet with a group of friends, family, or neighbors to watch our broadcast on WRIC TV8 or our live webcast, that's what we call a Microchurch.

 - Download the (mobile friendly) bulletin.

 - Make a donation with our Online Giving service.

-- Interact with our live WebClass by sending in your comments (WebClass@FBCRichmond.org)
+- Interact with our live WebClass by emailing your comments to WebClass@FBCRichmond.org.